mattbanks/WordPress-Starter-Theme/README.md

 ## Summary

 WordPress Starter Theme for use as a starting template for building custom themes.
-Uses SCSS and AutoPrefixr, HTML5 Boilerplate 4 with Modernizr and Normalize.css, and Grunt for all tasks.
+Uses SCSS and AutoPrefixr, HTML5 Boilerplate with Modernizr and Normalize.css, and Grunt for all processing tasks.
 Tested with WordPress 3.8.1.

 ## Usage